actualwitch/mirror/README.md

 ## Usage
 Here's a basic example using OpenAI for chat completion.
-See the examples directory for other backends (Anthropic, Ollama, DeepSeek, xAI, Google, Phind, Elevenlabs), embedding capabilities, and more advanced use cases.
+See the examples directory for other backends (Anthropic, Ollama, DeepSeek, Google, Phind, Elevenlabs), embedding capabilities, and more advanced use cases.